lucas-perata/lucas-perata/README.md

 ### <div align="center">I'm Lucas, a full-stack developer 👨‍💻 looking for new job opportunities 🚀</div>

-- 🔭 I’m currently working on two personal projects.
+- 🔭 I’m currently working on two personal projects with Ruby on Rails, Next.js and more.

-- 🌱 I’m currently learning TypeScript and Node.js
+- 🌱 I’m currently learning TypeScript and Next.js

 - ⚡ Fun fact: I use tabs over spaces